Elementary discrete diffusion/redistancing schemes for the mean curvature flow: Introduction

-In our case, by introducing a particular form of (brute force) redistancing (actually, already introduced in~\cite{CDGM-crystal} for the study of discrete crystalline curvature flows), defined by means of inf and sup-convolution formulas, we address this issue in a simple way and establish convergence of various (similar) approaches, with steps depending on the convergence to the heat equation of the convolution step.
-Our definition of a redistancing operator is computationally more expensive than standard PDE based approach computed using fast-marching type technique~\cite{RouyTourin,Set,OshSet,ElseyEsedoglu14,Saye14}, yet whose definition make less clear the actual error estimates and regularity properties of the distance that they compute (see Section \ref{sec:strips} for a practical method to reduce the computational cost).
-Note that in~\cite{CDGM-crystal}, we were studying an implicit approach for the crystalline mean curvature flow and could show that, in some situation, one could completely uncouple the time and space steps and still get consistency of the scheme.
-This is not the case here, as any redistancing produces some (spatial) error which can accumulate (in time) as the steps go to zero, if the time-step is not always larger than the spatial error of the redistancing, that is $h\lesssim \e^2$.
+In a previous contribution~\cite{CDGM-crystal}, we were studying an implicit approach for the crystalline mean curvature flow and we could show that, in some situation, one could completely uncouple the time and space steps and still get consistency of the scheme.
+This is not the case here, as any redistancing still produces some (spatial) error which can accumulate (in time) as the steps go to zero, if the time-step is not always larger than the spatial error of the redistancing, that is $h\gtrsim \e^2$.
 We show however that this is the only limitation.

 The paper is structured as follows.
-We first study the discrete diffusion/redistancing scheme built upon the standard discretization of the Laplace operator on a grid in Sections \ref{sec:base_algo}-\ref{sec:conv_expl}.
+We first study in Sections~{\ref{sec:base_algo}-\ref{sec:conv_expl}} the discrete diffusion/redistancing scheme built upon the standard discretization of the Laplace operator on a grid.
 Then, in Section~\ref{sec:kernels} we generalize the convergence result to rather general symmetric, non-negative convolution kernels.
 In Section~\ref{sec:nonlinear} we introduce and study the instance of nonlinear redistancing operators.
 We show some examples of kernels fitting in our framework (as the heat kernel, or the kernel associated to the implicit Euler's scheme) in Section~\ref{sec:applic} and some numerical experiments in Section~\ref{sec:numerics}.
 In Section~\ref{sec:concluding}, we provide some concluding remarks.